-- Most dental treatment is safe when you are pregnant. - Sometimes in the first 3 months of your pregnancy you may need to be careful about some medications.
+- Most dental treatment is safe when you are pregnant. - Sometimes in the first 3 months of your pregnancy you may need to be careful about having x-rays and some medications.
 Ask your dentist about this. - When you make your appointment, tell the dental service that you are pregnant.